splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ### Jira

-Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Opsgenie integration.
+Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Jira integration.
 (See also `signalfx_jira_integration`.)

 ```
 notifications = ["Jira,credentialId"]